Stability of transition semigroups and applications to parabolic equations: Kernels and kernel operators

 \item The norm adjoint $S^*$ leaves $B_b(\Omega)$ invariant.

 \item The operator $S$ is continuous with respect to the $\sigma(\mathscr{M}(\Omega), B_b(\Omega))$-topology. \end{enumerate}

-If $S$ satisfies these equivalent conditions, then we call $S$ a \emph{kernel operator} with associated kernel $k$.
-In this case, the kernel $k$ is uniquely determined and the kernel operator $S$ is positive (in which case we call it a \emph{positive kernel operator}) if and only if $k$ is positive in the sense that $k(x,A) \ge 0$ for all $x \in \Omega$ and all measurable $A \subseteq \Omega$.
-If $S$ is a kernel operator with associated kernel $k$, then we denote the restriction of its adjoint to $B_b(\Omega)$ by $S'$ and we note that $S'$ is given by the integral formula~\eqref{eq:kernel-operator-on-functions}.
+If $S$ satisfies these equivalent conditions, then $S$ is called a \emph{kernel operator} with associated kernel $k$.
+In this case, the kernel $k$ is uniquely determined and the kernel operator $S$ is positive (in which case it is called a \emph{positive kernel operator}) if and only if $k$ is positive in the sense that $k(x,A) \ge 0$ for all $x \in \Omega$ and all measurable $A \subseteq \Omega$.
+If $S$ is a kernel operator with associated kernel $k$, then the restriction of its adjoint to $B_b(\Omega)$ is denoted by $S'$.
+Note that $S'$ is given by the integral formula~\eqref{eq:kernel-operator-on-functions}.

-Analogously, we can start with a bounded linear operator $T: B_b(\Omega) \to B_b(\Omega)$.
-Again, it follows from \cite[Propositions~3.1 and~3.5]{kunze2011} that the following properties are equivalent: \begin{enumerate}[(i)] \item There exists a bounded kernel $k$ on $\Omega$ such that $T$ is given by the integral formula~\eqref{eq:kernel-operator-on-functions}.
+Analogously, one can start with a bounded linear operator $T: B_b(\Omega) \to B_b(\Omega)$.
+Again, it follows from \cite[Prop.\ 3.1 and~3.5]{kunze2011} that the following properties are equivalent: \begin{enumerate}[(i)] \item There exists a bounded kernel $k$ on $\Omega$ such that $T$ is given by the integral formula~\eqref{eq:kernel-operator-on-functions}.

 \item The norm adjoint $T^*$ leaves $\mathscr{M}(\Omega)$ invariant.

 \item The operator $T$ is continuous with respect to the $\sigma(B_b(\Omega), \mathscr{M}(\Omega))$-topology. \end{enumerate}